bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

     $ adb reboot bootloader
     $ sudo fastboot boot boot.img

-During this commands your phone will reboot to bootloader mode, next using fastboot command we'll copy the new boot image to RAM of the phone and boot it. **YOUR FLASH IS NOT TOUCHED IT'S 100% SAFE!**
+During this commands your phone will reboot to bootloader mode, next using fastboot command you'll copy the new boot image to RAM of the phone and then boot it. **YOUR FLASH IS NOT TOUCHED IT'S 100% SAFE!**
-Now just check in settings what is version of your kernel.
+Now just check in settings, what is version of your kernel.
 When you've done with hacking, and want to have the original just reboot your phone.
 Happy hacking!

 .. image:: |filename| /images/2014/Screenshot_2014-05-06-12-35-02.png
     :alt: "My settings in Android"